lynchaj/nhyodyne/6502PROC/README.md

 # Items left on the DOS/65 To Do list:
         * Hardware support for RTC
+        * Hardware support for ORIGINAL DSKY
         * Hardware Support for VDC/Keyboard
         * Hardware support for Dual Serial
         * XMODEM
+        * DOCUMENTATION
+        * TEST HOSTED AND STAND ALONE (ALL FUNCTIONS, WITH ONE BUILD)